-The Group does not have any significant credit exposure to any single counterparty or any group of counterparties having similar characteristics except for two (2011: two) trade receivables from third parties of the Group amounting to approximately 32.8% (2011: 11.5%) of total trade receivables as at the end of the financial year.
+The Group does not have any significant credit exposure to any single counterparty or any group of counterparties having similar characteristics except for two (2012: two) trade receivables from third parties amounting to approximately 64% (2012: 32.8%) of total trade receivables as at the end of the financial year.

-As the Group does not hold any collateral, at the respective end of financial year/period, the Group's maximum exposure to credit risk is represented by the carrying amount of each class of financial assets recognised on the statements of financial position.
+As the Group does not hold any collateral, at the respective end of financial year, the Group's maximum exposure to credit risk is represented by the carrying amount of each class of financial assets recognised on the statements of financial position.

 Trade and other receivables that are neither past due nor impaired are substantially companies with good collection track record with the Group.
-As at 30 June 2012, there are no trade receivables that are past due.
+As at 30 June 2013, there are no trade receivables that are past due.

-As at 30 June 2012, substantially all the bank balances as detailed in Note 19 to the financial statements, are held in major financial institutions which are regulated and located in Singapore and PRC, which the management believes are of high credit quality.
+As at 30 June 2013, substantially all the bank balances as detailed in Note 19 to the financial statements, are held in major financial institutions which are regulated and located in Singapore and PRC, which the management believes are of high credit quality.
 The management does not expect any losses arising from non-performance by these counterparties.

-29.2 Market risks
+30.2 Market risks